michaelmcandrew/arch-install/README.md

 See https://wiki.archlinux.org/index.php/USB_flash_installation_media for more details.

+## UEFI setup

+Press `F1` after switching on the computer to enter `ThinkPad Setup`.
+You can reset most settings to their defaults by choosing `Load Setup Defaults` in the `Restart` menu.

+In the `Startup` > `Boot` screen, ensure that you can boot from the USB HDD and also from the primary hard-drive (so that when you reboot and remove the USB drive, you boot from the hard-drive).

+For extra security, you may wish to password protect `ThinkPad Setup` with a Supervisor Password (in Secuity > Password) and remove all devices from the boot priority order apart from your primary hard-drive.

 ## Booting the installation media

 Ensure that you are booting in UEFI mode and that you can boot from USB.
 Insert the installion media into the ThinkPad and boot.
 Hit F12 while the machine is booting to bring up a menu that will allow you to boot from the USB drive.
 Select the USB drive to boot the install image.